10 Common Myths About The Liver

 We hate to burst your bubble but blood test can only partly explain the liver condition.
 Blood test will usually be abnormal in significant liver disorder.
 However, a normal liver index may reflect in some cases of mild liver disease.
 This is why imaging test of the liver such as ultrasound scans or MRI scans are important in determining the degree of liver disease.

 It is somewhat true depending on the severity of your liver condition.
-Yes, the initial stage can be reversed with proper lifestyle and diet management.
-Obesity, long term alcohol consumption, unhealthy diet intake, diabetes and viruses causes fat to build up around the liver.
+Yes, the initial stage can be reversed with proper lifestyle, diet management or with some help from Hoganbo HD-1.
 However, critical cases of fatty liver which has progressed to cirrhosis (the permanent hardening and shrinking of liver due to excessive liver scarring), liver cancer and liver failure are all difficult to reverse.

 Myth #5 Severe liver disease can definitely be cured by liver transplant